 10. Tahoe Rim Trail, California and Nevada

 - Fees and Permit Requirements: Part of the Tahoe Rim Trail’s western section passes through the Desolation Wilderness, a high-altitude, stunningly beautiful, and mostly untouched part of Eldorado National Forest.
-Overnight permits ($5 for one night, per person, $10 for two or more nights) are awarded on a quota system here.
+Overnight permits ($6 for one night, per person, $10 for two or more nights) are awarded on a quota system here.
 They may sell out quickly in the high season, so plan ahead.
-Open campfires are prohibited in Desolation Wilderness – use a gas-powered camp stove ($30 to more than $150) instead.
-Elsewhere along the trail, campfires are permitted in designated fire rings, but always require California Campfire Permits.
+Open campfires are prohibited in Desolation Wilderness, so use a gas-powered camp stove ($30 to more than $150) instead.
+Elsewhere along the trail, campfires are permitted in designated fire rings but always require California Campfire Permits.
+(Expect significant restrictions on camping in Eldorado National Forest through 2020, as some campsites did not open for the warm season.)

 - Best Segments: If you have three weeks and the weather holds up, you can likely hike the entire Tahoe Rim Trail loop.
 Experienced hikers can finish it in as little as 12 days, weather permitting.

 - How to Get There: Lake Tahoe is about three and a half hours’ drive from San Francisco and an hour from Reno.
 If you live in northern California or northern Nevada, driving is your best bet.
 Otherwise, fly into Reno-Tahoe International Airport, which serves about a dozen nonstop destinations (including Chicago, Dallas, and Los Angeles) from $130 per person.
-From there, take an airport shuttle such as the South Tahoe Airporter ($55 per round-trip adult) or North Lake Tahoe Express ($32 to $49 per one-way adult, depending on occupancy).
+From there, take an airport shuttle such as the South Tahoe Airporter (cost varies, depending on route) or North Lake Tahoe Express (cost varies, depending on route and occupancy).
 In the south, the trailhead at Adventure Mountain Lake Tahoe isn’t far from South Lake Tahoe – though, as there are daily parking costs at the lot here, it’s best to walk in or get dropped off.
 In the north, the Brockway Summit trailhead is just off CA-267 (North Shore Boulevard), not far from Tahoe Vista and right on the North Lake Tahoe Express route.

 - Accommodations and Cost: Dispersed camping (100 feet minimum from marked trails) is permitted in Eldorado National Forest, except in Desolation Wilderness, at no cost.
 Developed campgrounds, such as Zephyr Cove in Nevada and Bayview in California, typically start at $10 per site, per night for walk-ins.
-In Desolation, there are about 45 primitive campgrounds with varying numbers of sites, some of which are reservable and others available only on a first-come basis.
+In Desolation, there are about 45 primitive campgrounds with varying numbers of sites, some reservable and some available only on a first-come basis.
 Each camper must buy a separate backcountry permit.

 - Pickup and Transportation Considerations: Despite its somewhat isolated location, the Tahoe Rim Trail’s loop structure and airport shuttle service make it surprisingly easy to get to without a car.
 However, the North Lake Tahoe Express and South Tahoe Airporter don’t directly serve the trail, so you can’t schedule pickups.
 And while cabs do serve the Lake Tahoe area, especially closer to population centers, you shouldn’t count on cell service at any particular trailhead, so scheduling a ride ahead of time is a must.
 If you have the time and stamina, completing the entire loop may be logistically easier (and less stressful).